rafaelmcandeias/LN/MP2/README.md

     - LancasterStemmer is simple, but heavy stemming due to iterations and over-stemming may occur.
 Over-stemming causes the stems to be not linguistic, or they may have no meaning.
     - Removing stop-words, such as __, ", The, ..., etc.. and many more
 - Main algorithm:
     - Naive Bayes is very fast and requires low storage.
-Despite this, SVM is better since we have tons of data and it pays attention for interactions between words.
+    - SVM is better since we have tons of data and it pays attention for interactions between words, but requires data as int.
-    - SVM with kernel so the seperation line is more adjustable.
-It isn't straight TEST (Guassian Kernel or Polynomial Kernel)
+    - Tf-idf uses several documents, which we lack on

 #### qc:
 - Recebe o txt treino com -train e txt teste com -test